cockroachdb/docs/cockroachcloud/cmek.md

 1. Newly-written data is written using the current data key.
 Data is read using the data key that was used to encrypt it.

 {{site.data.alerts.callout_danger}}
-If the CMEK key is destroyed, the cluster's data can't be recovered or restored.
+If the CMEK key is destroyed, the cluster's data can't be recovered or restored from a managed backup in {{ site.data.products.db }} or from a manual backup to the same cluster.
+It may be possible to restore a manual backup to a new cluster without CMEK enabled.
 {{site.data.alerts.end}}

 ## Backing up and restoring to a cluster with CMEK